nuxeo/marketplace-elasticsearch/README.md

 To install the package:

- 1. Take a fresh Nuxeo CAP 5.9.3
+ 1. Take a fresh Nuxeo CAP 5.9.3.

  2. Start the configuration wizard and switch to PostgreSQL (or an other external database).
-For now we don't support the default H2 database because of incompatible lucene libs dependencies.
+For now we don't support the default H2 database because of incompatible Lucene libs dependencies.

- 3. Install the nuxeo-elasticsearch package
+ 3. Install the nuxeo-elasticsearch package:
-      - from the AdminCenter (Upload + install)
+      - From the AdminCenter (Upload + install)
-      - from the command line using `nuxeoctl mp-install package.zip --nodeps`
+      - From the command line using `nuxeoctl mp-install package.zip --nodeps`

 ## Configuring

-The default configuration uses an embedded elasticsearch instance which is running in the same JVM as Nuxeo.
-By default the elasticsearch indexes will be located in `nxsverver/data/elasticsearch`.
+The default configuration uses an embedded Elasticsearch instance which is running in the same JVM as the Nuxeo Platform.
+By default the Elasticsearch indexes will be located in `nxsverver/data/elasticsearch`.

 This embedded mode is only for testing purpose and should not be used in production.

-To connect to an existing `elasticsearch 1.1.0` cluster you need to edit the `nuxeo.conf` and add the following lines:
+To connect to an existing `Elasticsearch 1.1.0` cluster you need to edit the `nuxeo.conf` and add the following lines: